kdevarajan10/Parking-Lot-Vacancy-Detector/README.md

+A public infrastructure has various parking lots.
+The parking lots get completely occupied very often and the public visiting the infrastructure spend too much time looking for a parking space, unaware that the parking lot is completely occupied.
+They would like to implement an automated solution to convey this information by displaying the number of available parking spaces at the entrance to the parking lot.

+These parking lots are overlooked be surveillance cameras.
+The task is to leverage them to detect and count the empty parking spots.

+I've described each file content's within this repository below:

-pos_img_train.py -> generates positive cropped images and stores them in the folder, "positive_images"
+* pos_img_train.py -> generates positive cropped images and stores them in the folder, "positive_images"

-makeposfile.py -> creates info1.dat file
+* makeposfile.py -> creates info1.dat file

-neg_img.py -> file to read negative images and store them in the folder, "negative_images", also creates bg1_orig.txt
+* neg_img.py -> file to read negative images and store them in the folder, "negative_images", also creates bg1_orig.txt

-testing_cars.py -> file to test the classifier on test images and detect if cars are present or not.
+* testing_cars.py -> file to test the classifier on test images and detect if cars are present or not.

-haar_training -> folder containing the cascade.xml after training HAAR classifier using opencv_traincascade application
+* haar_training -> folder containing the cascade.xml after training HAAR classifier using opencv_traincascade application

-LBP_training -> folder containing the cascade.xml after training LBP classifier using opencv_traincascade application
+* LBP_training -> folder containing the cascade.xml after training LBP classifier using opencv_traincascade application

-info1.dat -> contains the filenames of all the cropped positive images, along with the number of object instances and the dimensions of the object bounded rectangle
+* info1.dat -> contains the filenames of all the cropped positive images, along with the number of object instances and the dimensions of the object bounded rectangle

-bg1_orig.txt -> contains the absolute path of all the negative images.
+* bg1_orig.txt -> contains the absolute path of all the negative images.

 Once you generate info1.dat and bg1_orig.txt, make sure you place them in "positive_images" and "negative_images", respectively.

-Note: I executed makeposfile.py, neg_img.py and pos_img_train.py on Windows, and not on the docker image, because to execute those Python files, I had to move the positive and negative images onto the docker image.
-But when I moved them all to the docker image, Pycharm failed to open and it became really slow and laggy.

 Refer the report for more details.